evonit/local-rag-kb/README.md

 - This is a **research-driven prototype**, not a polished product
 - Only code that reached a **deployable state** is published
+- The provided Front-End UI is **minimal and intended only for testing and demonstration**
+  - It is not production-ready
+  - Commercial UI code developed for actual client delivery is **not included**
 - Not designed for:
   - personal desktop file browsing tools
   - large-scale, high-concurrency SaaS environments